michav1510/Machine-Learning-Operations/README.md

 ![Step5 methods and responses](/screenshots/step5_methods_and_responses5.png)
 ![Step5 methods and responses](/screenshots/step5_methods_and_responses6.png)

-* Consuming the the REST endpoint via the url :
-We have sent two jsons requests and we get two responses "yes" and "no" as it is depicted in the below image.
+* The most useful thing about deploying a REST endpoint is to consuming it i.e to send HTTP requests with a json and to take responses.
+In our case the json has as values the x's of which the y's want to be predicted from the model.
+So we replace in the "endpoint.py" the "scoring_uri" and the
 ![Step6 consume model endpoints](/screenshots/step6_json_result.png)

 * In order to load-test our model we have run the benchmark.sh.
 We run it in git bash and write "bash benchmark.sh"